stevecode21/react-developer-test/README.md

 1. Get the list of available countries from the country API in `src/api/country.js`
 2. Create a form which allows the user to select a country from a dropdown and enter their population
+3. Sort the countries by population
-3. Allow entries to be updated
+4. Allow entries to be updated
-4. Allow entries to be deleted
+5. Allow entries to be deleted
-5. Add some styling
+6. Add some styling

+A basic project outline has been created to help you get started quickly but feel free to start from scratch if you have a prefered setup.

+We predominantly use React, Redux, StyledComponents, Node.js, Webpack, Babel

+Feel free to use the internet including Google and Stackoverflow to help with the task

-### Any questions?
+## Any questions?

 Please just ask.